Sridharvnp/Sridharvnp/README.md

 - 👋 Hi, I’m @Sridhar
 - 👀 I’m interested in FRONT-END DEVELOPER..
-- 🌱 I’m currently learning JAVASCRIPT AND WORDPRESS .
+- 🌱 I’m currently learning Next JS .

 <!---
 Sridhar vadivel/Sridhar vadivel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.